-"But a man's gotta do what a man's gotta do," Tim Jackson interjected with a firm nod, as he strapped himself to one of the sleds.
+"But a man's gotta do what a man's gotta do," Tim Jackson interjected with a firm nod, as he harnessing himself to one of the contraband loaded sleds.

-"And a woman, too," Sally insisted, strapping to her back the heaviest of the sleds.
+"And a woman, too," Sally insisted, strapping herself as a draft horse to the heaviest the sleds.

 "Indeed, yes," John Smith added, as he took on his share of the loads to be transported, then glanced at the white capped mountains ahead of him.
-"High mountains they are," he noted, apprehension behind his stoic face of the MidWesterner who had been born, raised and conditioned to flat land where a hill four stories high was considered a mountain.
-"Yeah...very---" "---Scary, but only if you look down," Carlos assured him.
+"High mountains they are," he noted, apprehension behind his stoic face.
+A MidWesterner who had been born, raised and conditioned to flat land where a hill four stories high was considered a mountain.
+"Yeah...very---"

+"---Scary, but only if you look down," Carlos assured him.
 "But if you want, and need, to turn back, there is no disgrace to it," he said to Smith, laying his assuring blistered and injured more times than he could remember hand on his shoulder.
 "Or," he continued, looking into the darkening faces of the others.
 "If any of the rest of you want to or need to turn back, we and the Democratic Revolution will understand."

-"But our ancestors won't," Sally affirmed, with even deeper secrets behind her determined eyes, as she headed down the snowy hill, using only her compass as the way to negotiate the path ahead, tossing the map provided for her into the snow.
+"But our ancestors won't," Sally affirmed.
+With even deeper secrets behind her determined eyes, she headed down the snowy hill, using only her compass as the way to negotiate the path ahead, tossing the map provided for her into the snow.